kingfadzi/navdocs/KEY_CONCEPTS.md

 ### **For Platform Engineers:**
 - No manual flag strings (compiled from profiles)
 - No manual kMigrator commands (automated by deploy.py)
-- Instant rollback (download from Nexus, redeploy)
+- Instant rollback (download from GitLab artifacts, redeploy)

 ### **For Operations:**
 - Clear approval gates (2 or 3+ depending on environment)
 - BOM review before deployment (see exactly what will change)
-- Audit trail (Git history + Nexus artifacts)
+- Audit trail (Git history + GitLab artifacts)

 ### **For Developers:**
 - Test locally with mock scripts (no PPM needed)